Sweet Summer Crock Pot Corn on the Cob

-Friends, crock pot corn on the cob is the easiest way to prepare sweet, buttery, and tender corn on the cob all year round.
-Except for cleaning the corn, this recipe is completely hands off, leaving you more time to prepare a main dish or spend time with your friends and family!
+Friends, crock pot corn on the cob is the easiest way to prepare sweet, buttery, and tender corn on the cob all year round, and is especially perfect for warm summer months when you want to keep the kitchen cool and feed a crowd.
+And, other than cleaning the corn, this recipe is completely hands off, and just 4-ingredients!

 Recipe Notes